-My family and I spent the entire day in the backseat of a safe driver agency through a torrential downpour to get to an important event three states away.
+My family and I spent the entire day driving through a torrential downpour to get to an important event three states away.
 Both of our kids were cranky and miserable which meant my wife and I were cranky and miserable.
 We all were ready to get to our hotel and out of the car.
 I thought it might be a good idea to call ahead and make sure everything was in order at our hotel, but when I got the hotel desk clerk on the phone, I learned that we had a huge problem.

 “I’m sorry, sir.
 I just can’t promise you that your two rooms will be adjoining,” she said.

 I had made my reservation a month earlier and specifically requested adjoining rooms because one of my kids has a health problem and needs to be monitored throughout the night.
 But the hotel clerk couldn’t have cared less.
 “I’m sorry, sir.
 There’s nothing I can do about that.”

 Well, I thought, there is something I can do about it, so I looked up the phone number for their competitor located right across the street.
 I dialed the number and spoke to Marva, who became one of my all-time biggest customer service heroes.

 Marva listened patiently to my dilemma and then immediately took charge, telling me that not only would she be happy to accommodate my requests, but she would also match the other hotel’s price.
 I also asked Marva if we could get an additional cot in one of the rooms for my sister-in-law who had come along with us, and she told me she would see what she could do.

 When we arrived, Marva greeted us like long-lost relatives, offering us bottles of water and cookies.
 As she was checking us in, she told me that, unfortunately, all their cots were being used, so she offered to give us an additional room for my sister-in-law at no charge!